-Hosted by the Interdisciplinary Global Development Centre (IGDC), in collaboration with the University of York's Migration Network, this year's annual lecture is on 19 May 2021 at 14:00 BST.
+Hosted by the Interdisciplinary Global Development Centre (IGDC), in collaboration with the University of York's Migration Network, this year's annual lecture is on 27 October at 14:00 BST (GMT+1).
 Registration details can be found on Eventbrite.

 Although migration between the countries of the Global South is increasingly significant in terms of its scale, complexity and consequences, migration research typically focuses on the movement of people to the countries of the Global North reflecting, in significant part, the empirical, political and policy interests of researchers and funding bodies.
 Drawing on her experiences as Director of the MIDEQ Hub, Professor Heaven Crawley explores the challenges of ‘walking the talk’ when it comes to decentering migration research.